Jesusthebotanist/Thalictrum-Floral-Scent/README.md

 ## Content of 'ThalictrumScent' folder
 - Relevant functions from 'Fathom Toolbox for Matlab'
-- Scent Data: Data.csv (see 'ThalictrumScentScript' for data description)
+- Scent Data: data.csv (see 'ThalictrumScentScript' for data description)
 - Matlab Script: ThalictrumScentScript.m